Weekly Green Organics Trial

 How will the trial be evaluated?

-Participant feedback, environmental outcomes and financial implications will be evaluated and provided in a report for Council to consider.
+Participant feedback, environmental outcomes and financial implications were evaluated and presented to Council at the 28 January 2025 meeting.

 What is FOGO?